tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

   - don't use global variables
   - don't use singletons
 - **Single responsibility principle: every object should have a single, clearly defined responsibility.
 We should describe what an object does without using any conjunctions.**
-- We categorize an object's peers into three types of relationship
-  - dependencies: the object cannot function without these services.
-  - Notifications: the object will notify interested peers whenever it changes state or performs a significant action.
-Messages are helpful because they decouple objects from each other.
-When listeners don't know and shouldn't care about how the event was caused, the sender doesn't have to watch who listens to it.
-In short, fire and forget.
-  - Adjustments: Peers that adjust the object's behaviour to the broader needs of the system.
 - Composite simpler than the sum of its parts,
   - the API of a composite object should not be more complicated than of any of its components
 - As we grow the code, the composing more straightforward rules raise abstraction.